Mimeo/SendWithUs.Client/README.md

 Central to this approach is the `SendWithUsClient` object, which exposes a set of methods that uniformly take a request object and return a response object.

+A malformed request will result in a `ValidationException` being thrown.

 Errors from the REST API are not turned in to exceptions by the library.
 Rather, each response object has several properties whose values indicate the outcome of the request: `StatusCode`, `IsSuccessStatusCode`, `ErrorMessage`.